 Late retirement

-If you carry on working past your normal pension age you can keep paying into the LGPS.
+You don't have to take your benefits at your normal pension age.
 However, you must take your benefits by your 75th birthday.
 Because you'll be drawing your benefits after your normal pension age, they will be increased.